miracle2k/webassets/docs/css_compilers.rst

 CSS compilers intend to improve upon the default CSS syntax, allow you to write your stylesheets in a syntax more powerful, or more easily readable.
-Since browsers do understand this new syntax, the CSS compiler needs to translate its own syntax to original CSS.
+Since browsers do not understand this new syntax, the CSS compiler needs to translate its own syntax to original CSS.

 ``webassets`` includes :ref:`builtin filters for a number of popular